Xiye Bastida: Activism

 Bastida began her activism with an environmental club.
 The club protested at Albany and New York City Hall and lobbied for the Climate and Community Leaders Protection Act (CLCPA) and the Dirty Buildings Bill.
 It was then she heard about Greta Thunberg and her climate strikes.

 Bastida gave a speech on Indigenous Cosmology at the 9th United Nations World Urban Forum, and was awarded the “Spirit of the UN” award in 2018.

-Bastida lead her high school, The Beacon School, in the first major climate strike in New York City on 15 March 2019.
+Bastida led her high school, The Beacon School, in the first major climate strike in New York City, on 15 March 2019.
 She and Alexandria Villaseñor officially greeted Thunberg upon her arrival from Europe by boat in September 2019 to attend the UN Climate Summit.
-Xiye has been coined "America's Greta Thunberg" however has said that "calling youth activists the ‘Greta Thunberg’ of their country diminishes Greta’s personal experience and individual struggles".
+Xiye has been coined "America's Greta Thunberg" however has said that "calling youth activists the ‘Greta Thunberg’ of their country diminishes Greta's personal experience and individual struggles".

 Teen Vogue released a documentary short We Rise on Bastida in December 2019.
 Bastida has also collaborated with 2040 film to create a short video called Imagine the Future exploring what landscapes and cityscapes could look like in the future.

 Bastida contributed to All We Can Save, an anthology of women writing about climate change.
 She recently spoke at the Leadership Summit on Climate hosted by the Biden Administration, delivering a speech urging world leaders to participate more in climate activism.

 While unable to vote in the United States as she is not an American citizen, Bastida indicated support for Massachusetts Senator Elizabeth Warren in the 2020 presidential election, although stressing the bipartisanship of the climate movement.

+In 2025, Bastida gave a TED Talk on climate justice and intergenerational leadership, emphasizing the importance of Indigenous knowledge, youth activism, and equitable solutions to the climate crisis.
+She shared her personal journey as an environmental advocate and called for systemic change that centers frontline communities in global climate policy.